emacsmirror/clockodo/README.md

 General requests which return raw results from the API can be triggered with the function `clockodo-show-information`.

+### TODOS

+This package models only the employee view and only the points necessary for me.
+There are many more open tasks which can be nicely integrated into this package.
+Feel free to open an issue with a missing point or a pull-requests with the code.

+- [ ] Define the default customer or let the user choose the customer for time track
+- [ ] Modify time tracks
+- [ ] Show abscene as report
+- [ ] Use `thing-at-point` to switch between reports

 ## Contribution

 Feel free to contribute to this project.
 Pull requests with code improvements,